Bouncing Ball Killer: Investigation

 The murders were quickly grouped together, and based on Adela Williams' description, a composite sketch of the suspect was made and released by police artist Ector Garcia in June 1960.
 Newspapers and the media altogether nicknamed the killer the "Rubber Ball Strangler" and the more popular "Bouncing Ball Killer".
 Other news outlets nicknamed the killer as the "Bouncing Ball Slayer" and the "Bouncing Ball Strangler".
-While today the killer has officially never been caught, multiple suspects were questioned, arrested, and in some cases convicted, but many were ruled out.